Getting to the Root Cause of your Dog’s Ear Infection in 8 Easy Steps

 Please understand, an ear infection is simply a symptom of an underlying condition that has not been diagnosed or dealt with, and here lies the dilemma for you, as a dog-owner.
-Do you accept the diagnosis of an ear infection from the vet and duly take the medication prescribed or do you begin a conversation around why your dog has the ear infection in the first place?
+Of course you accept the diagnosis of an ear infection from the vet and duly take the medication prescribed however it might pay to also begin a conversation around why your dog has the ear infection in the first place?
 Occasionally you may be told, it is caused by an allergy or an adverse food reaction and yes, these two reasons account for approximately 97% of ear infections.
 So most dog-owners will accept this information, nodding, and leave the clinic with their dog and the medication, none the wiser.
 But the question of absolute, paramount importance here is - have you got to the bottom of the issue - the root cause?
-Let me take you on a journey to show you, you do not have the whole picture.
-A piece of the puzzle is missing.
+Let me take you on a journey to show you, you may not have the whole picture.
+A piece of the puzzle may be missing.

 I am taking it that if you are reading this you are trying to investigate why it may be that your dog keeps having recurring ear infections and nothing seems to be working as over time it simply reappears again.